Kinetic interacting particle system: parameter estimation from complete and partial discrete observations: Proof of main results

 Then, let us introduce the matrix

 Multiplying the equation above by $M_n^N$ we obtain the equation

 where

-Note that, for simplicity, we consider the parameters \(\mu\) and \(\sigma\) in one dimension throughout this discussion to streamline the notation.
-However, the analysis naturally extends to the multidimensional case.
-The asymptotic behaviour of the estimator is given by the asymptotic behaviour of the first and second derivatives of the contrast function.
+The asymptotic behavior of the estimator is given by the asymptotic behavior of the first and second derivatives of the contrast function.
 Let us now detail the cases of complete and partial observation separately.
-We start considering the complete observation framework.
+We start by considering the complete observation framework.
 Note that

 According to \eqref{eq: start cons 1} it is easy to check that

 and